Neonicotinoid: EU restrictions on use

 The decision came up for review in 2016.
-In March 2017, The Guardian printed an article which claimed that they had obtained information that indicated that the European commission wanted a complete ban and cited "high acute risks to bees".
+In March 2017, The Guardian printed an article that claimed that they had obtained information that indicated that the European Commission wanted a complete ban and cited "high acute risks to bees".
 A vote on the ban was expected in 2017 but delayed until early 2018 to assess the scientific findings.

 On 27 April 2018, member states of the European Union agreed upon a total ban on neonicotinoid insecticide use, except within closed greenhouses, to be imposed from the end of 2018.
 The ban applies to the three main neonicotinoid active compounds: clothianidin, imidacloprid and thiamethoxam.
 Use of the three compounds had been partially restricted in 2013.
 The vote on the proposed ban followed a February 2018 report from the European Food Safety Authority which concluded that neonicotinoids posed a high risk to both domestic and wild bees.
 Voting on the issue had previously been postponed on multiple occasions.
 The ban had strong public support, but faced criticism from the agrochemical industry, and from certain farmers' groups.

-The ban on neonicotinoids caused jaundice devastation in certain sugar beet fields, reducing harvests in one of the world's largest beet sugar producers and endangering the industry.
+The ban on neonicotinoids caused pseudo-jaundice virus devastation in certain sugar beet fields, reducing harvests in one of the world's largest beet sugar producers and endangering the industry.
 France subsequently extended the ban until 2023.